anjalichaturvedi/admin-panel/README.md

 - `PUT /users/:id`: Update an existing user
 - `DELETE /users/:id`: Delete a user

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

 This project is open source and available under the [MIT License](LICENSE).